PHP vs Java – Which One Should You Use For Your Next Project?

 Major Differences Between PHP and Java

-Java, on the contrary has some well-defined core libraries to help users.
+Java, also has some well-defined core libraries to help users.
 These meet quality standards and offer detailed information on every notable aspect of the language.

 Java is based on static typing, which means variables must have a declared type, while PHP uses dynamic typing.
 This means that the variables assume the type of the value which is currently contained within them.
 They are able to change their type in order to satisfy implicit conversions and casts.